Monkatraz/mainframe/README.md

   * Stylus + PostCSS
   * Svelte

-Some JavaScript is used for development tools, like Snowpack compilers, but the Mainframe codebase is written in TypeScript.
+Some JavaScript is used for development tools, like the Stylus Snowpack compiler, but the Mainframe codebase is written in TypeScript.

 Most sources can be found in the `src` folder.
 Some additional assets can be found in the `public` folder - these assets have no build step and are just directly copied into the build target folder by Snowpack.
 Certain source files and development tools can be found within the `dev` folder.

 ## Used Runtime Libraries
 Mainframe makes heavy runtime use of various JavaScript libraries - but these have all been chosen based on their minimal size and narrow scope.
 Mainframe does not use Vue, React, or any other runtime virtual DOM library, and instead uses Svelte.

-\- todo: update -

-Here are the main ones:
-  * FaunaDB's JS driver for the database API
-  * Svelte for reactive components
-  * Tippy.js for accessible popovers and tooltips
-  * Anime.js for animations
-  * Prism.js for syntax highlighting

-Libraries likely to be added, but not yet:
-  * Workbox for PWA support and client-side caching
-  * Chart.js for, well, charts

 -----